 We run a clinic on Saturday mornings for non-routine issues.
 Limited online appointments become available from Friday, otherwise please phone the surgery on Saturday morning from 7:45 am.
 Appointments (if available) will be offered from 8am until 11am.
 From 11am we offer a walk-in clinic and patients will be seen in order of arrival, although seriously ill patients may need to take priority.

-PLEASE NOTE WE DO NOT BULK BILL AT ALL ON SATURDAY MORNING.
+PLEASE NOTE THE DOCTORS DO NOT BULK BILL AT ALL ON SATURDAY MORNING.

 Why are there out of pocket costs?

 At present, Medicare rebates do not cover the full cost of providing you with high quality medical care.
 This is because the government has failed to increase the Medicare rebate to match the rise in Consumer Price Index (CPI) and average weekly earnings.

 The fees charged by this practice cover our practice costs including staff wages, medical equipment and our operating expenses.

 Our fees are structured to reflect the time you spend with the Doctor as well as the number and complexity of matters discussed during your consultation.
 All of the Doctors charge independently, therefore if you are seen by someone other than your usual Doctor, the fee may vary.